Art transport through the ages: How Marie Antoinette's legacy finds its way into the digital age

 Challenges to art transport are increasing in the digital age

-are demands of transporting art just as challenging as in the past.
+Today, the demands of transporting art and valuable objects are just as challenging as in the past.
 Where once bumpy country roads existed, today there are the efficient packing lines and conveyor belts of large shipping companies.

 The art market has long since become globalized; thanks to the internet and e-commerce, collectors from all over the world can participate in online auctions or purchase artworks via online platforms.

-plays social media a crucial role in the marketing of artists and their works, as they can present themselves on platforms like Instagram and thereby communicate with international buyers.
+In addition, social media plays a crucial role in the marketing of artists and their works , as they can present themselves on platforms like Instagram and thereby communicate with international buyers.

 Due to the increasing global art trade, artworks are increasingly having to travel great distances, while at the same time customer expectations regarding fast and cost-effective delivery are also rising – similar to what is common in conventional online retail.